 If you require additional assistance to receive or return your ballot, please contact the Department using the contact form, or call (415) 554-4375.

 Residential Care Facility, Hospital, and Inmate Voting Programs

 The Department has targeted programs in place to provide election-related services to people in convalescent and residential care facilities, hospitals, and detention facilities.
-These programs include voter registration, vote-by-mail ballot application, ballot pickup or delivery, assistance in reading and/or marking the ballot, and other services as needed.
+These programs include voter registration, vote-by-mail ballot, ballot pickup or delivery, and other services as needed.